Cobertos/dotfiles/README.md

   * Remove OneDrive
   * Rename computer
   * Install Windows App Store apps (including Paint.NET and Spotify)
-* ConEmu
-  * Setup conemu here manually
-  * TODO: Re-evaluate even using ConEmu, Windows terminal new is fine

 ## Future Support
-* Voicemeeter Banana
+* Voicemeeter Banana (Linux / Ubuntu equivalent?)
 * Setup correct file associations (for .xml, .html, etc...)
 * VLC Plugins
 * Audacity and configurations
-* A separate packages.config for different workflows
-* ShareX config
-* Installing chocolatey packages
 * Make sure that Chrome/Firefox syncs settings for refined GitHub (looks like it worked)
-* Rust
-* Readd all the windows registry, theme stuff, and paint.NET
-  * The ansible branch had some extras for screen rotation disable and removing Python execution aliases on Windows
-  * The ansible branch also solves choco git install flags better, and by default asks for WSL to be installed (which IMO is smarter)
 * /etc/hosts and C:\Windows\System32\drivers\etc\hosts or wherever it is in Windows
 * Seafile notifications disabling?
-* Windows PowerTools?
 * Configure fonts
 * Configure keybindings (like for flameshot)
+* Add a little indicator to PS1 when dotfiles is out of date

 ### Won't Support
 * Pulling in z's config, as it should honeslty be separate per-machine, due to file path differences, and it can contain things I don't want public

-## TODO
+## Windows TODOs
-* Add a little indicator to PS1 when dotfiles is out of date
-* Yamllint isnt installed but it says it is
+* Re-evaluate if ConEmu needs to be used at all
+* Installing chocolatey packages
+* A separate packages.config for different workflows
+* Readd all the windows registry, theme stuff, and paint.NET
+  * The ansible branch had some extras for screen rotation disable and removing Python execution aliases on Windows
+  * The ansible branch also solves choco git install flags better, and by default asks for WSL to be installed (which IMO is smarter)
+* Windows PowerTools?
 * Consider removing WavesMaxxAudio to stop popup and background processing
   * https://github.com/GrzegorzKozub/xps
   * https://github.com/kevinshroff/KSMRD-Modded-Realtek-Audio-Drivers